shakespeareinbengal/shakespeareinbengal.github.io/_posts/2025-7-15-Sukla-Basu-Sen.md

-Prof Bhattacharya’s oratory, close analysis of particular scenes and reifying the dramas of the play through elocution and deep sympathy shown towards characters in the plays.
+Prof Bhattacharya's oratory, close analysis of particular scenes and reifying the dramas of the play through elocution and deep sympathy shown towards characters in the plays.

 Prof. Dasgupta used prevalent theories of literature, especially theories applicable to Renaissance drama in his readings of the plays.
-His lectures were not as interesting to the general students as professor Bhattacharya’s was but the serious student sat completely mesmerized in his lectures.
-His expectations from the students’ reception of the text were extremely high and students were hard put to fulfil these.
+His lectures were not as interesting to the general students as professor Bhattacharya's was but the serious student sat completely mesmerized in his lectures.
+His expectations from the students' reception of the text were extremely high and students were hard put to fulfil these.
 Prof. Bhattacharya, on the other hand could reach out to all categories of students, anticipating as if by magic, each possible query from the listeners.